Art professor instructs students in art studio

 • Deep double sink

-• Individual student storage bins
+• Individual student storage lockers

 • Shelving for projects